AugustinMauroy/scholarsuite/docs/Prisma.md

 - `createdAt`: creation date of the academic year for internal use
 - `updatedAt`: modification date of the academic year for internal use
 - `archives`: indicates if the academic year is archived
-- `courses`: relationship with the courses of the academic year
 - `presences`: relationship with the presences of the academic year
 - `gradePeriods`: relationship with the grading periods of the academic year